pierretallotte/ctf-writeups/htb-squashed/README.md

 ls: cannot access '/mnt/nfswww/js': Permission denied .  ..  css  .htaccess  images  index.html  js
 ```
-There are files but we do not have the permissions on them.
+There are files, but we do not have the permissions on them.
 ## Vulnerability assessment
 ## Exploitation
-### Keypass file
+### KeePass file
 Let's try to bruteforce the file `Passwords.kbdx`:
 ```
 $keepass2john Passwords.kdbx > hash